Lostprophets “in a state of shock” after singer’s arrest

-Lostprophets toured Australia earlier this year on the Soundwave festival tour, playing sideshows in Sydney and Melbourne with and .
+Lostprophets toured Australia earlier this year on the Soundwave festival tour, playing sideshows in Sydney and Melbourne with Kids in Glass Houses and VersaEmerge.
 Soundvave promoter AJ Maddah has expressed his shock over the charges tweeting that Watkins “seemed like such a sweet guy” and that while the alleged crimes are “pretty disturbing if true” he’ll reserve his judgement until more details come to light.

 @kelts82 I am reserving judgment till more details come to light.
 Pretty disturbing if true :(